Bayesian inference for spatio-temporal spike-and-slab priors: The Structured Spike-and-Slab Prior

+where the sum is over all the binary variables $z_i$ for $i \in \left[D\right]$.
 Thus, the latent binary variable $z_i \in \left\lbrace 0, 1 \right\rbrace$ can interpreted as an indicator variable for the event $x_i \neq 0$.
 We will refer to $\z$ as the \textit{sparsity pattern} or the \textit{support} of $\x$.
-In eq. \eqref{eq_spike_and_slab} and \eqref{eq_bern_gauss} we condition explicitly on the hyperparameters $p_0, \rho_0, \tau_0$, but to ease the notation we will omit this in the remainder of this paper. \\ \\ Due to the product form of the distribution in eq. \eqref{eq_spike_and_slab} and \eqref{eq_bern_gauss}, the variables $x_i$ and $x_j$ are a priori assumed to be independent for $i \neq j$.
+In eq. \eqref{eq_spike_and_slab} and \eqref{eq_bern_gauss} we condition explicitly on the hyperparameters $p_0, \rho_0, \tau_0$, but to ease the notation we will omit this in the remainder of this paper. \\ \\ The variables $x_i$ and $x_j$ are assumed to be independent for $i \neq j$ as seen in eq. \eqref{eq_spike_and_slab} and \eqref{eq_bern_gauss}.
 This implies that the number of active variables follows a binomial distribution and hence, the marginal probability of $x_i$ and $x_j$ being jointly active, is given by $p(x_i \neq 0, x_j \neq 0) = p_0^2$ for all $i \neq j$.
 However, in many applications the variables $\left\lbrace x_k \right\rbrace_{k=1}^D$ might a priori have an underlying topographic relationship such as a spatial or temporal structure.
 Without loss of generality we will assume a spatial relationship, where $\bm{d}_i$ denotes the spatial coordinates of $x_i$.
 For such models, it is often a reasonable assumption that $p(x_i \neq 0, x_j \neq 0)$ should depend on $\|\bm{d}_i - \bm{d}_j\|$.
-For instance, neighboring voxels in fMRI analysis \citep{citeulike:791498} are often more likely to be active simultaneously compared to two voxels far apart.
-Such a priori knowledge is neglected by the conventional spike and slab prior in eq. \eqref{eq_spike_and_slab}. \\ \\ The structured spike and slab model is capable of modeling such structure and is given in terms of a hierarchical model
+For instance, neighboring voxels in functional magnetic resonance imaging (fMRI) analysis \citep{citeulike:791498} are often more likely to be active simultaneously compared to two voxels far apart.
+Such a priori knowledge is neglected by the conventional spike-and-slab prior in eq. \eqref{eq_spike_and_slab}. \\ \\ The structured spike-and-slab model is capable of modeling such structure and is given in terms of a hierarchical model

 where $\bm{\gamma}$ is a latent variable controlling the structure of the sparsity pattern.
 Using this model prior knowledge of the structure of the sparsity pattern can be encoded using $\bm{\mu}_0$ and $\bm{\Sigma}_0$.
 The mean value $\bm{\mu}_0$ controls the expected degree of sparsity and the covariance matrix $\bm{\Sigma}_0$ determines the prior correlation of the support.
 The map $\phi: \mathbb{R} \rightarrow \left(0, 1\right)$ serves the purpose of squeezing $\gamma_i$ into the unit interval and thereby $\phi\left(\gamma_i\right)$ represents the probability of $z_i = 1$.
 Here we choose $\phi$ to be the standard normal cumulative distribution function (CDF), but other choices, such as the logistic function, are also possible. \\ \\ Using this formulation, the marginal prior probability of the $i$'th variable being active is given by